hull/hull-connectors/packages/connectors/hull-intercom/assets/readme.md

 ---

-How do I link anonymous traffic on my website and Intercom Leads in Hull To link the anonymous traffic and the leads in Intercom, you need to be using Hull.js to track data in your website (You do this by adding a Platform to Hull) and then you need to enable the Intercom connector client-side component by adding it to the platform.
+## Linking website anonymous traffic with Intercom Leads

-When you do this:
+To link the anonymous traffic and the leads in Intercom, you need to be using Hull.js to track data in your website (You do this by adding a Website connector to Hull) and then you need to inject a dedicated script from Intercom connector (more on that in Website connector documentation.)

-The Intercom Visitor IDs will be added to the current visitor list of aliases and this will link the Intercom Lead profile and the online visitor profile.
+As a result the Intercom Visitor IDs will be added to the current visitor list of aliases and this will link the Intercom Lead profile and the online visitor profile.
 Any tracking or traits call you make to Hull.js will also be sent to Intercom in parallel, This way you don't have to instrument your code twice.
-This is an advanced topic and we suggest you reach out to us so we can help you set this up
+Since this is an advanced topic and we suggest you reach out to us so we can help you set this up.

 ---